lokilone/Challenge_plancton/README.md

 # Challenge_plancton
 This is a challenge on kaggle.

-Current best model is minimal CNN with data augmentation
+Current best model is minimal CNN with data augmentation and normalization (specify --run_name minimal_normed_augmented in a test run to load it pretrained)

 ## Running a job
 Training a model (default is current best) : `python3 main.py train path_to_train`<br />